 Clothes for real people

 Armani was among the first fashion designers to ban emaciated models from his catwalks.
-He emphasizes that he aims to orientate his designs to the needs of the people, not abstract concepts.
+He emphasized that he aimed for his designs to meet the needs of the people, not merely exist as abstract concepts.

 Image: picture-alliance/dpa